La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > **la .bab.djansyn. cu tcidu**
 > _Bob Johnson reads/is reading._

-Here, we separated the two cmevla with just one dot, which is also a common style.
+Here, we separated the two cmevla with just one dot, which is enough.

 It's common to omit dots in front of and at the end of le cmevla to write texts faster, for example, when text chatting.
 After all, le cmevla are still separated from neighboring words by spaces around them: